Star-Child: Composition and premiere

-Star-Child was commissioned by the Ford Foundation and written in 1977.
-It is Crumb's largest work and requires 47 instrumentalists as well as many vocalists.
-It calls for soprano, antiphonal children's voices, male speaking choir, bell ringers, and large orchestra.
-Originally, the orchestra members spoke as well as played, and the children’s choir also played the handbells, but this was later revised in 1979 to the current personnel list.
-The current personnel lists calls for 4 flutes (also playing 4 piccolos), 4 oboes (1 doubling on English horn), 3 clarinets in Bb, 1 clarinet in Eb, 3 bassoons, 1 contrabassoon, 6 french horns, 5 trumpets in C, 2 trumpets in D, 3 trombones, 1 tuba, 8 percussionists, 1 organ, 1 solo soprano, children's voices I and II (SASA), male speaking choir playing handbells, violins I, violins II, violas, cellos, and contrabasses.
-2 primary conductors and 2 secondary conductors are also needed.
+Star-Child was commissioned by the Ford Foundation and completed in March, 1977.
+It is Crumb's largest work and calls for soprano and trombone soloists, antiphonal children's voices, male speaking choir, bell ringers, and large orchestra.
+The score requires 4 flutes (also playing 4 piccolos), 4 oboes (1 doubling on English horn), 3 clarinets in B♭, 1 clarinet in E♭, 3 bassoons, 1 contrabassoon (doubling as bassoon 4), 6 horns, 5 trumpets in C, 2 trumpets in D, 3 trombones (trombone 1 is the soloist during the first part of the work), 1 tuba, 8 percussionists, 1 organ, children's voices I and II (SASA), male speaking choir playing handbells, violins I, violins II, violas, cellos, and contrabasses.
+Two primary conductors and two secondary conductors are also needed.

-Star-Child was specifically written for Irene Gubrud (soprano), Pierre Boulez, and the New York Philharmonic, and they all performed the premiere of the piece on May 5, 1977.
-Boulez, David Gilbert, James Chambers, and Larry Newland conducted the piece.
+Star-Child was composed for Irene Gubrud (soprano), conductor Pierre Boulez, and the New York Philharmonic, who performed the world premiere on May 5, 1977.
+The trombone soloist was Edward Herman, Jr. Boulez was assisted by conductors David Gilbert, James Chambers, and Larry Newland.
 Gubrud, the Boys' Choirs of the Little Church Around the Corner and Trinity School, and the Bell Ringers of Trinity School in New York all sang in the premiere.
-The score is also dedicated to Crumb's two sons, David and Peter.
+The score is dedicated to Crumb's two sons, David and Peter.

-The title for Star-Child came from Music for a Summer Evening (Makrokosmos III), another one of Crumb’s compositions.
-In this piece, there is a section called “Hymn for the Advent of the Star-Child".
+The title Star-Child derives from two earlier Crumb compositions.
+"Twin Suns (Doppelgänger aus der Ewigkeit)," the fourth piece of Makrokosmos, Volume II (1973) for amplified solo piano, includes a "Hymn for the Advent of the Star-Child."
+(Crumb notates "Twin Suns" around two circles, another link to Star-Child.)
+In 1974, Crumb completed Music for a Summer Evening (Makrokosmos III), for two amplified pianos and two percussionists.
+In the third movement, "The Advent," the composer expands material from "Twin Suns," and designates the closing part of the movement “Hymn for the Nativity of the Star-Child."